 A man I loved very much has died.
 His name is Lester and he is responsible for the beautiful tattoos on my body.

-We separated about 10 years ago and he found new and enduring love with Sarah Boyes, seeming happier and more invigorated with his life than ever before.
+We had separated and he found new and enduring love with Sarah Boyes, seeming happier and more invigorated with his life than ever before.
 He finally found the way to his art practice and had just completed a three-year fine art degree at Brighton University.
 He was a father to Annis Laidlaw and grandfather to her son Rowan.
 He was a good and true and lovely person; handsome and stylish, flawed and fallible, kind and funny.
 He was always engaged with trying to understand his life underpinned by a grappling with the legacy of the early death of his father.

 He was a key figure in Brighton, beautifully, generously and ethically tattooing so many people either as a freelancer or when running Temple Tatu in Boyces Street or working at Holy Cow in Eastbourne.
 There are so many of us who have his work and legacy on our bodies.